stefa93/1106enzo-frontend/instructions/start-issue.md

 # AI Issue Workflow

 ## 1. Go through all the issues and pick the next logical issue to work on.
+Take into account the state of the project and use sequential thinking

 Always verify with me before chaning status, creating a branch and starting to work on an issue.